KnightForest/QCTools/README.md

 Go into the project folder and type:
 ```
-python setup.py install
+pip install {path to package}
 ```
-If you're feeling frisky
+For an editable install (recommended for easy repository updates):
 ```
-python setup.py develop
+pip install -e {path to package}
 ```
-installs in develop mode and the project folder is where the module lives.
+Now, the project folder is where the module lives.
 Any editing done will immediately carry over.

 ## Usage